kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Bug fix where saving post type options was enabling all post types

 = 1.7.0 =
 * Added option to disable sorting per post type
 * Added option to assign a post type page.
 Assigning a page to a post type adds "Add New" and "All" links to the page row for the given post type, along with a count of published posts for that type